43 Father's Day Trivia Questions [With Answers]

 Answer: Gregory Peck, as Atticus Finch.

 Gregory Peck won the 1963 Best Actor Oscar for the role.
-The American Film Institute later named Atticus Finch the #1 movie hero of all time in their 2003 ranking.
-People remember the name Atticus.
-They forget the actor.
+The American Film Institute later named Atticus Finch the #1 movie hero of all time in its 2003 ranking.
+The character name sticks.
+The actor’s name slips away.

 9. In The Godfather, what is the first name of Vito Corleone’s wife?
 (Hard)